CumulusNetworks/docs/content/cumulus-netq-43/Monitor-Operations/Topology-View.md

 ---
-title: Monitor Using Topology View
+title: Topology View
 author: NVIDIA
 weight: 1040
 toc: 3
 ---

-The core capabilities of NetQ enable you to monitor your network by viewing performance and configuration data about your individual network devices and the entire fabric networkwide.
-The topics contained in this section describe monitoring tasks you can perform from a topology view rather than through the NetQ UI card workflows or the NetQ CLI.
+NetQ lets you monitor your network by viewing performance and configuration data for individual network devices and the entire fabric networkwide.
+This section describe monitoring tasks you can perform from a topology view rather than through the NetQ UI card workflows or the NetQ CLI.

 ## Access the Topology View